Please click on each tab and read all sections carefully

 Entrants must be fully paid-up members of Winchester Photographic Society and will be expected to support the operation of the exhibition by volunteering in some capacity.

-The exhibition will be held in a gallery at Winchester Discovery Centre, operated by Hampshire Cultural Trust which provides staffing and technical support.
+The exhibition will be held in the upstairs area at the Arc, Winchester, operated by Hampshire Cultural Trust which provides staffing and technical support.

 The cost of entry is £2.00 per entry, paid by bank transfer to

 - Account no: 65215261